Published: November 2, 2020 | Updated: November 18, 2020 | Posted by: Ricky Publico | Personal Finance

 Aside from Jose Mari Chan’s inescapable soothing voice, there’s another artist we Filipinos usually associate with the holiday season: the exhilarating vocal prowess of Aegis.
-Specifically, when they emphatically ask all employers in the Philippines to give everyone their Christmas bonuses.
+Specifically, when they emphatically ask all employers in the Philippines to give everyone their Christmas bonuses or 13th month pay.

-Indeed, you should expect a lot of cash flow going straight to your bank account, courtesy of your 13th month pay.
+Indeed, you should expect a lot of cash flow going straight to your bank account, courtesy of your 13th month.
 Have you received yours yet?
 It’s time to learn more about this year-end benefit, how to compute it, and all other related concerns.
+See them below.

 Table of Contents

-It’s actually simpler than you think.
-You can compute your 13th-month pay by multiplying your basic monthly salary to the number of months you have worked for the entire year, then dividing the result to 12 months.
-Here is the usual 13th-month pay computation in the Philippines.
+To compute your 13th month pay, multiply your basic monthly salary to the number of months you have worked for the entire year then divide the result to 12 months.
+Here is the basic 13th month pay formula in the Philippines.

 Monthly Basic Salary x Employment Length ÷ 12 months

-For example, if your basic monthly salary is PHP 20,000 and you started working for your company last September, your 13th-month pay computation should look like this.
+For employees who worked less than 12 months, they will receive a prorated 13th month pay based on the number of months you worked for the company.
+For example, if your basic monthly salary is PHP 20,000 and you started working for your company last September, your 13th month computation should look like this:

 (PHP 20,000 x 3 months) ÷ 12 months = P5,000